 In general, I would say if you have the time and energy, visiting the San Blas Islands can be an incredible, once-in-a-lifetime type of experience.
 For me personally, having to rough it was not something I was after on this particular trip.
 It was a tough call, but in just one week I had to ultimately decide between visiting San Blas. cutting short Panama City (and my long list of restaurants I wanted to try), or perhaps cutting out Boquete or Bocas Del Toro entirely.
 I really wanted to experience the geographic variety Panama has to offer from the city, to the mountains, to the islands, and with Bocas Del Toro also coming highly recommended and a little more my speed at this point in my lifelong travel journey, San Blas, unfortunately, had to go.

 Having spent time visiting remote islands throughout the world, including all over Central America, in a way they sort of start to all blend together.
 Don’t get me wrong, I am not jaded by islands and still believe there’s nothing more beautiful on earth than a tropical paradise.
-Islands and beaches are my specialty and my favorite places to travel to – without a doubt – but at the end of the day (or with limited days, I should say,) an island is an island when they are undeveloped and therefore provide more or less the same experience.
+Islands and beaches are my specialty and my favorite places to travel to – without a doubt – but at the end of the day (or with limited days, I should say,) an island is an island when they are undeveloped and therefore provide more or less the same type of experience.

 The most exciting part to me was the prospect of being able to submerge in the local Kuna environment and learn about their culture, but I just wasn’t up for roughing it this time.
 I crave authenticity and local experiences while traveling, but in the end, I think I prefer the variety Bocas Del Toro offers, socializing with their locals, and there were some pretty fantastic islands there that got the job done great.
 All this is to say, the contrast between these two archipelagos may be interesting for travelers who have the time, and I absolutely wouldn’t mind returning to Panama one day to experience San Blas.